![]() |

 ![]() Saluki DKCH KLBCH KBHV95 Feisal's Qaaniy Qharim showing his pure streamlined elegance. |

-In England, in the Middle Ages, what started as hunting out of necessity to get extra food for the family, developed to a sport for kings and other royal and rich persons!
+In England, in the Middle Ages, what started as hunting out of necessity to get extra food for the family, developed to a fine sport for kings and other royal and rich persons!
 The excitement and thrill of the chase grew to a regular royal sport with set rules and regulations, many of which survive to this day.
 Nowadays, coursing and hunting after living prey is forbidden in the most of Europe, (including here in Denmark), but luckily for our dogs, lure coursing and track racing has been invented since the turn of the last century. |

-![]() This is my Whippet Vibes Evening Silver "Smarty" at about two years. ![]() A Saluki relief showing the characteristic flying trot . ![]() Two show greyhounds doing lure coursing in Denmark. ![]() An Afghan hound showing off it's wonderful fur coat. ![]() How whippets like to sleep: Completely covered up! |
+The Danish Kennel Club logo This is my Whippet Vibes Evening Silver "Smarty" at about two years.
+A Saluki relief showing the characteristic flying trot .
+Two show greyhounds doing lure coursing in Denmark.
+An Afghan hound showing off it's wonderful fur coat.
+How Whippets like to sleep: Completely covered up!
+A young Italian Greyhound |

 Since 1886, we in Denmark (where I now live), have also been able to show our dogs at various dog shows all over Europe.
 Denmark is a member of the FCI (Fédération Cynologique International) with DKK (the Danish Kennel Club) established in 1897, as the Danish representative organization or mother club for Denmark.
-Myndeklubben (The Danish Sighthound Club) is a special club under the DKK.
+Myndeklubben (The Danish Sighthound Club) is a special breed club under the DKK.
+Sighthounds still love it best when they are running around or chasing something.
+They like high levels of excitement for short periods of time.
 Sighthounds are surrounded by strange myths - at least they are in Denmark, where they are relatively unknown.
 For example, it is said that they have no brains!
-Particularly Afghan hounds have to live with this idea.
+Particularly Afghan hounds have to live with this absolutely stupid notion.
 Nothing could be further from the truth!
 Maybe because their heads are relatively small in proportion to their bodies?
 But head size and form is just a refinement of their streamlined design for maximum speed.
 A large head would slow down a swift runner.
 But head size has no bearing on intelligence - otherwise all little dogs would be very stupid indeed!
-In fact Sighthounds are extremely intelligent, so intelligent that they think for themselvs and do not always do as we say!
+In fact Sighthounds are extremely intelligent, so intelligent that they think for themselves and that's why they don't ALWAYS do as we say!
 Some Sighthounds, (they vary greatly, even from within the same litter), can be very "wild and crazy" in their youth and a little too full of beans, often seriously trying the patience of the owner in the start.
-Some can also be very destructive.
-Some hard to keep under control as their owners would wish.
-You hardly notice them, even when you have several!
-(Mature animals, that is!)
-The American expression: "couch potato" just must have been invented to describe a (mature) Sighthound!
-They are, when mature, quiet, loving and devoted and they possess a very special charismatic charm.
-They are not like "ordinary" dogs, as only a sighthound owner understands, as it's hard to explain.
+Some can also be very destructive in the home.
+Some can be hard to keep under control as their owners would wish.
+They also possess a very special charismatic charm.
+They are not like "ordinary" dogs, as only a sighthound owner understands, because it's hard to explain.
 They are just not hanging around getting in the way and under one's feet all day, demanding constant attention and needing a lot of discipline and training.
 (Apart from the Italian Greyhound!)
 Whippets and other Sighthounds just love to run, but not everyone lives near suitable wide open spaces - with preferably no wild animals around or trees and stones or busy roads where they could come to harm like dog parks and other enclosed areas - or beaches.
-They just love the chance to be a bit wild, which is after all, what they were once bred exclusively to do!
-And we love the thrill of seeing them "fly"! |
+They just love the chance to be a bit wild, which is after all, what they were once bred exclusively to do! |

-| ONWARDS TO NEXT PAGE, all about Borzoi | or CLICK HERE TO GO BACK to Chooser My e-mail: janetfm@sighthound.net |
+ONWARDS TO NEXT PAGE, all about Borzoi | or CLICK HERE TO GO BACK to Chooser My e-mail: janetfm@sighthound.net |